killermann/samk.blog/content/posts/2013-12-20-proud-humbled-misunderstanding.md

 > 2. to destroy the independence, power, or will of.

-> 3. to make meek: to humble one&#8217;s heart.
+> 3. to make meek: to humble one's heart.

 (thanks, Dictionary.com)

 ### Closing Argument

-So as you can likely see, when people say they&#8217;re &#8220;proud&#8221; of someone else&#8217;s accomplishments, they&#8217;re really saying they are entitled to some honor or credit in the accomplishing of those accomplishments; and when people say they are &#8220;humbled&#8221; by other people recognizing them for their accomplishments, what they really mean is they&#8217;re proud of how awesome they are.
+So as you can likely see, when people say they're &#8220;proud&#8221; of someone else's accomplishments, they're really saying they are entitled to some honor or credit in the accomplishing of those accomplishments; and when people say they are &#8220;humbled&#8221; by other people recognizing them for their accomplishments, what they really mean is they're proud of how awesome they are.
 Can I get an Amen?! \*Drops Bible\* \*Storms Out of Courtroom\*

 Judge: &#8220;Why was he holding a Bible?&#8221;

-## What&#8217;s the problem?
+## What's the problem?
 Am I a Word Police?

 The problem is that words mean things, and our misuse of words, or misconstruing the meaning, also means things.
-What we&#8217;re saying with the above two-punch combo of social-media-back-patting is:
+What we're saying with the above two-punch combo of social-media-back-patting is:

   * This group/person did something worthy of back-patting.
-I want some of that back-patting, too. &#8220;Check out this awesome thing someone else did! <sub>It couldn&#8217;t have happened or you wouldn&#8217;t know about it without me.</sub>&#8220;
+I want some of that back-patting, too. &#8220;Check out this awesome thing someone else did! <sub>It couldn't have happened or you wouldn't know about it without me.</sub>&#8220;
-  * Ooo, I did something worthy of back-patting myself, but it&#8217;s vain and bad to be proud of myself.
-Oh, yeah, it&#8217;s good to be humble, I&#8217;ll use that word. &#8220;I&#8217;m humbled! <sub>By how awesome I am.</sub>&#8220;
+  * Ooo, I did something worthy of back-patting myself, but it's vain and bad to be proud of myself.
+Oh, yeah, it's good to be humble, I'll use that word. &#8220;I'm humbled! <sub>By how awesome I am.</sub>&#8220;

-We&#8217;re giving ourselves undue credit in other people&#8217;s accomplishments, while not fully crediting ourselves in our own.
-And all of this, I&#8217;m supposing, is because we&#8217;re conditioned in a society that reinforces buying into this paradox.
-We&#8217;re supposed to work hard and be special and be exceptional, but we&#8217;re supposed to be modest lest we be perceived as egotistical, vain, or &#8220;I bet you think of yourself when you masturbate.&#8221; Add to all of this a crippling desire to be externally validated for a sense of accomplishment (something we were trained to need by years of grades and ribbons and standardized tests and gold stars), the image-crafting of social media, and a society that creates and worships a small group of elite&#8230; and we have a lot of <a title="We Fabricate the Obstacles that Stand Between Us and Happiness" href="//we-fabricate-the-obstacles-to-happiness/" target="_blank">obstacles between us and happiness</a>.
+We're giving ourselves undue credit in other people's accomplishments, while not fully crediting ourselves in our own.

+And all of this, I'm supposing, is because we're conditioned in a society that reinforces buying into this paradox.

+We're supposed to work hard and be special and be exceptional, but we're supposed to be modest lest we be perceived as egotistical, vain, or "I bet you think of yourself when you masturbate."

+Add to all of this a crippling desire to be externally validated for a sense of accomplishment (something we were trained to need by years of grades and ribbons and standardized tests and gold stars), the image-crafting of social media, and a society that creates and worships a small group of elite&#8230; and we have a lot of <a title="We Fabricate the Obstacles that Stand Between Us and Happiness" href="//we-fabricate-the-obstacles-to-happiness/" target="_blank">obstacles between us and happiness</a>.

 ### So what can do we do differently?

 Say what you mean.
 If you think someone has done something awesome, applaud them for doing something awesome.
-You might even be &#8220;humbled&#8221; by what they&#8217;ve done.
+You might even be &#8220;humbled&#8221; by what they've done.
 Cool.
-If you deserve credit for their accomplishment, you&#8217;re more than welcome to be proud of them.
+If you deserve credit for their accomplishment, you're more than welcome to be proud of them.

-If, on the other hand, you&#8217;ve done something awesome, and you want to be recognized, you&#8217;re also welcome to be proud.
-But you&#8217;re not humbled, and you&#8217;re ruining that word (it&#8217;s a powerful, important word), so stop using it.
-Let&#8217;s stop thinking that false modesty is preferred over legitimate pride.
+If, on the other hand, you've done something awesome, and you want to be recognized, you're also welcome to be proud.
+But you're not humbled, and you're ruining that word (it's a powerful, important word), so stop using it.
+Let's stop thinking that false modesty is preferred over legitimate pride.

-Let&#8217;s affirm people in being proud of what they&#8217;ve accomplished, and do our best to subvert the discomfort people feel that leads them to being falsely modest.
-But, more importantly and bigger picture, let&#8217;s try to create a space for our friends and loved ones where they don&#8217;t need to seek external validation to be happy, where they don&#8217;t see accomplishment as a prerequisite for people to appreciate them, and where they feel unconditionally appreciated just for _being__. _We can start by fully <a title="Be Your Own Friend First" href="//be-your-own-friend-first/" target="_blank">learning this for ourselves</a>, and having an open heart with no minimum admission requirements.
+Let's affirm people in being proud of what they've accomplished, and do our best to subvert the discomfort people feel that leads them to being falsely modest.

+But, more importantly and bigger picture, let's try to create a space for our friends and loved ones where they don't need to seek external validation to be happy, where they don't see accomplishment as a prerequisite for people to appreciate them, and where they feel unconditionally appreciated just for _being_.

+We can start by fully <a title="Be Your Own Friend First" href="//be-your-own-friend-first/" target="_blank">learning this for ourselves</a>, and having an open heart with no minimum admission requirements.